lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 - __Authority:__ Virtual International Authority File

-- __Usage Notes:__ Enter the full name of the person or entity associated with the resource.
+- __Instruction:__ Enter the full name of the person or entity associated with the resource.
 Enclose the entire name in a single `<namePart>` element rather than parsing its parts.
 Use the authorized form including associated dates.
 If no authorized form is available, enter last name or family name first, followed by a comma, followed by first or given names.

 #### Role Term
 - __Definition:__ Designates the relationship (role) of the entity recorded in Name to the resource described in the record.

 - __Authority:__ MARC Code List for Relators

-- __Usage Notes:__ Enter the authorized textual term from the MARC Relators list for the role that the entity performed with regards to the resource in a `<roleTerm>` field with type="text".
+- __Instruction:__ Enter the authorized textual term from the MARC Relators list for the role that the entity performed with regards to the resource in a `<roleTerm>` field with type="text".
 Enter the corresponding authorized code from the MARC Relators list in a `<roleTerm>` field with type="code".

-- __Usage Notes:__ "Creator" (text) and "cre" (code) are used as a default.
+- __Instruction:__ "Creator" (text) and "cre" (code) are used as a default.
 Other frequently used Role Terms in the LDL include: Contributor/ctb, Photographer/pht, Author/aut, Artist/art, Interviewer/ivr, Interviewee/ive.
 Consult the MARC Relators list for further information.

 #### Affiliation
 - __Definition:__ The name of an organization, institution, etc. with which the entity was associated at the time that the resource was created.

-- __Usage Notes:__ Optionally, record uncontrolled added data contextualizing the person or entity in the Name field.
+- __Instruction:__ Optionally, record uncontrolled added data contextualizing the person or entity in the Name field.

 #### Description
 - __Definition:__ The name of an organization, institution, etc. with which the entity was associated at the time that the resource was created.

-- __Usage Notes:__ Optionally, record uncontrolled added data contextualizing the person or entity in the Name field.
+- __Instruction:__ Optionally, record uncontrolled added data contextualizing the person or entity in the Name field.

 ### Attributes